 Ginger: Yes.
 And I think when there’s an emergency, everybody comes together, but when [17:00] it goes on for long periods of time, that sense of urgency fades away.

-Sharon: Yeah, absolutely.
+Professor Sharon Parker: Yeah, absolutely.
 And if we look at the research that was conducted on remote working pre-pandemic.
 Obviously, there were years and years of research on this topic.
 Overall, I should say, research suggests that people who work remotely, and this is pre‑pandemic I’m talking about, tend to be more satisfied, more committed to their organisation.
 They have lower work-family conflict and mostly because of this grey autonomy that you get when you’re working from home.

 So, although there’s some mixed evidence, overall pretty positive picture for those people, those select number of people that were working from home, usually not necessarily very intensively.
 But some of that research highlighted the biggest issue with remote working is this collaboration and teamwork and how it’s actually more difficult [18:00] to do that remotely.
 So, I think that’s something again really important into the future if we enhance our degree of flexible working is to really pay more attention to how do we collaborate effectively.